connellyj/Hexcells-CSP/README.txt

 Run Hexcells.py.
 It will output 7 unsolved/solved pairs of boards.
-The first 4  and the last are correct, the 5th is not.
+The first 3 and the last are correctly solved, the 4 and 5 are not, and 6 is.